Cumlaude-ai/Web-template/README.md

 To complete the setup, update the `checkly.config.ts` file with your own email address and production URL.

+### Azure AD

+To integrate with Azure AD, you need to set the following environment variables:

+- `AZURE_TENANT_ID`: The ID of your Azure AD tenant.
+- `AZURE_CLIENT_SECRET`: The client secret for your Azure AD application.
+- `AZURE_CLIENT_ID`: The client ID for your Azure AD application.

+### NextAuth.js

+NextAuth.js is used for authentication in the project.
+To configure NextAuth.js, you need to set the following environment variable:

+- `NEXTAUTH_SECRET`: A secret key used for signing cookies and tokens in NextAuth.js.

 ### Useful commands

 #### Bundle Analyzer